Mechanical Engineer Visa Sponsorship Jobs in Minnesota

 Which visa types are most common for mechanical engineer roles in Minnesota?

 The H-1B is the most common visa category for mechanical engineers in Minnesota, as the role qualifies as a specialty occupation requiring at least a bachelor's degree in mechanical engineering or a closely related field.
 Canadian and Mexican nationals may qualify for the TN visa under the NAFTA/USMCA engineer category, which allows faster processing without a lottery.
-Employers occasionally use the O-1 for engineers with exceptional credentials.
+Employers occasionally use the O-1 visa for engineers with exceptional credentials.

 Which cities in Minnesota have the most mechanical engineer sponsorship jobs?